yienyoong/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `n/NAME [r/SCHOOL RESIDENCE]` can be used as `n/John Doe r/RC4` or as `n/John Doe`.

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * Prefixed parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a prefixed parameter is expected only once in the command but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

-* Parameters without prefix must strictly adhere to the order shown in the command.<br>

 </div>